sparkfun/SparkFun-KiCad-Libraries/Tools/PROD_ID_Bom_Plugin/README.md

 This folder contains a single file, bom2groupedCsv.xsl.
 It can be run through tools->Generate Bill of Materials

 Use the command line:
-xsltproc -o "%O.csv" "C:\github\SparkFun-KiCad-Libraries\Conversion\KiCadBomPlugin\KicadBOM\bom2groupedCsv.xsl" "%I"
+xsltproc -o "%O.csv" "C:\Github\SparkFun-KiCad-Libraries\Tools\PROD_ID_Bom_Plugin\bom2groupedCsv.xsl" "%I"

+The BOM file will be exported as a .csv to the project folder.
+When opening this file, use commas as delimiters.

 The information originally came from a comment by fritsjan, referenced by ContextualElectronics in a video: https://www.youtube.com/watch?v=9yFZ6PUwKL8